openxc/openxc-python/docs/code-generation.rst

 If this attribute is set on a CAN bus object, it will override any default set at the message set level (e.g. you can have all buses configured to send ``filtered`` raw CAN messages, but override one to send ``unfiltered``).

+``max_message_frequency`` - The default maximum frequency for all CAN messages when using the raw passthrough mode.
+To put no limit on the frequency, set this to 0 or leave it out.
+If this attribute is set on a CAN bus object, it will override any default set at the message set level.
+This value cascades to all CAN message objects for their ``max_frequency`` attribute, which can also be overridden at the message level.

+``force_send_changed`` - (default: ``true``) Meant to be used in conjunction with ``max_message_frequency``, if this is true a raw CAN message will be sent regardless of the given frequency if the value has changed (when using raw CAN passthrough).
+Setting the value here, on the CAN bus object, will cascade down to all CAN messages unless overridden.

 .. _messages: